Center for Academic Success and Achievement

 Q: Do you all process readmission applications for students not in Good Standing that are seeking to return to the UofM?

-A: No. All readmission applications are processed through the Office of Admissions.
+A: All readmission applications are reviewed and processed by the Office of Admissions.
+ACSS supports students after the readmission process is complete.

 Q: Do you all handle financial aid Satisfactory Academic Progress (SAP) appeals?